thejoshwolfe/poaf/README.md

 However, during the operation of extracting an archive onto a file system, collisions can be detected by using the appropriate system call, for example: on POSIX, `open()` with `O_CREAT|O_EXCL` flags; on Windows, `CreateFileW()` with the `CREATE_NEW` creation disposition; etc.

-A reader may always reject an archive for any reason even if not explicitly permitted by this specification.
+A reader may reject an archive for any reason even if not explicitly required by this specification.

 Despite the disclaimers above, this specification does impose some restrictions on the `file_name` field to mitigate common and easily avoided compatibility and security issues on some systems.